Annual Conference 2025 Programme Check here regularly for the latest updates to the programme

 The conference will take place from Monday 6 through to Thursday 9 October.
 The first three days are afternoon sessions hosted entirely online, while for Thursday’s full day programme you’ll have the option to join online or attend in person at the Edinburgh International Conference Centre.

-As sessions are confirmed, we'll add them to this page, so please check regularly for updates.
+As sessions are confirmed we'll publish the details here first so please check regularly for updates.

 Day 1: Monday 6 October | 12pm - 2pm | Online only